allpaca/V8Harvest/V8Harvest_2009.md

 }

 function testLocal() {

-  eval("var __proto__ = o");
+  // Add property called __proto__ to the extension object. eval("var __proto__ = o");

-  eval("var x = 27");
+  // Check that the extension object's prototype did not change. eval("var x = 27");
   assertFalse(setterCalled, "prototype of extension object changed");
   assertEquals(o, eval("__proto__"));
 }

 function testGlobal() {

-  eval("__proto__ = o");
+  // Assign to the global __proto__ property. eval("__proto__ = o");

-  eval("x = 27");
+  // Check that the prototype of the global object changed. eval("x = 27");
   assertTrue(setterCalled, "prototype of global object did not change");
   setterCalled = false;